SukkoPera/OpenAmiga500FastRamExpansion/README.md

 When assembly is complete, open your A500 and remove the top shield.
 Carefully remove the CPU (leftmost chip), using a chip extractor or a small flat screwdriver, taking care not to break/bend any pins.
 Plug it on the board, matching the orientation, and plug the whole board in the CPU socket.

-Before reassembling your case, I recommend to run [SysTest](https://github.com/keirf/Amiga-Stuff).
+Before reassembling your case, I recommend to run [SysTest/Amiga Test Kit](https://github.com/keirf/Amiga-Stuff).
 Use the Memory option (<kbd>F1</kbd>), it must show 4/8 MB of Fast RAM.
 Then start the Memory Test (<kbd>F1</kbd> again) and let it run for 50-100 rounds: if it doesn't find any errors, you are probably good to go.
 If you get any errors, check your solder joints, starting from actual the RAM chips, as the SOJ package is not very hand-soldering-friendly.

 ### License
 The OpenAmiga500FastRamExpansion documentation, including the design itself, is copyright &copy; SukkoPera 2019.